northox/2sshfp/README.md

 Merge the resulting DNS records in your zone and use them:

-  - configure SSH client to verify SSHFP records via 'VerifyHostKeyDNS yes'.
+  - configure SSH client to verify SSHFP records via 'VerifyHostKeyDNS yes';
-  - Make sure you're using DNSSEC ;).
+  - make sure you're using DNSSEC. ;)

 ### ssh-hostkeys2sshfp